Positive-Unlabelled Learning for identifying new candidate Dietary Restriction-related genes among Ageing-related genes: Experimental Setup

 \subsection{Features and Classifiers}

-In Section \ref{sec:task} we outlined that each ageing-related gene is represented as a vector of biological features, as well as a binary class label that indicating whether it has a known relation with Dietary Restriction (i.e. whether it belongs to $\mathcal{G}_{\text{DR}\cap\text{AGE}}$.
+In Section \ref{sec:task} we outlined that each ageing-related gene is represented as a vector of biological features, as well as a binary class label that indicating whether it has a known relation with DR (i.e. whether it belongs to $\mathcal{G}_{\text{DR}\cap\text{AGE}}$).

 In this work, we focalize on the two feature sets originally found to be most relevant for the prediction of DR-relatedness by Magdaleno et al. \cite{vega2022machine}: PathDIP and GO features.
 Table \ref{tab:datasets} shows statistics of the two constructed datasets (one per feature type), namely the number of features, the number of genes (examples) in each class and the feature sparsity (percentage of 0-valued features) for each feature type.
 These two learning scenarios are created as follows: